 - Trust is a self-fulfilling prophecy.
 Check out the Golem effect and the Pygmalion effect.

 - Psychological Safety and Error Culture.
 “Psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes” (Amy Edmondson).
-Without Psychological Safety there will be less innovation, brave ideas, and correction of mistakes or misjudgment.
+Without Psychological Safety, there will be less innovation, bold ideas, and correction of mistakes or misjudgment.
 A famous survey at Google showed that psychological safety is the foundation of successful teams.
 Good teams talk openly and continuously about errors and how to reduce them.

 - A good starting point to dive into this topic is the TED talk “Building a psychologically safe workplace” by Amy Edmondson.
 The article “Building psychological safety” is also worth a read.
-Camille Fournier’s Book “The Manager’s Path” has also some good advice on how to correct culture of fear.
+Camille Fournier’s Book “The Manager’s Path” also also some good advice on how to correct a culture of fear.

 - Complete Peer Feedback is a dedicated meeting where all team members come together and share their appreciation and growth potential for their teammates.
 It’s a simple but powerful thing that you can do once a year.
 For details, check out my blog post about this topic.

 - Team Building Events are valuable for socializing and strengthening the relationships in the team, which is important for building trust.
 Plus, they can be great fun and events that everyone keeps in their memory.
-Those events can either be fun activities or meetings where you discuss your collaboration or exchange feedback (like the Complete Peer Feedback).
+Those events can be fun activities or meetings where you discuss your collaboration or exchange feedback (like the Complete Peer Feedback).

 - Once again: Don’t try to control and check if your staff is working.
 Instead, ensure that your staff is motivated.
 Motivated people don’t need to be controlled - and shouldn’t be.
 Assume good intent.
 Monitor outcome and not the working time.
 Be an enabler and not a micromanager.